 In the decades following her graduation, Esther found herself pulled toward other interests.
 For years she put her art aside.
 “I guess I just lost interest,” she said.

-When Esther moved to Hebrew Rehabilitation Center in Boston, the transition to long-term care was not as easy as she or her family had hoped.
-She was homesick and wasn’t interested in taking part in activities or socializing with other residents, putting her at risk for isolation.
+When Esther moved to Hebrew Rehabilitation Center in Boston, the transition to long-term chronic care was not as easy as she or her family had hoped.
+She was homesick and wasn’t interested in taking part in activities or socializing with other patients, putting her at risk for isolation.
 Isolation can pose a serious health risk to older adults and is associated with mortality.

 Taking note of Esther’s isolation risk, the life enhancement team in the Expressive Therapy Department suggested she enroll in an art class that could help her become more socially active.
-The Expressive Therapy Department at Hebrew Rehabilitation Center includes art, music and dance therapy programming for residents of every level and physical ability.
+The Expressive Therapy Department at Hebrew Rehabilitation Center includes art, music and dance therapy programming for patients of every level and physical ability.

 With the support and encouragement of her art therapist, Olga Shmuylovich, Esther rediscovered her creative spark.
 She quickly picked up where she left off and in a brief time built a small collection of work that she wanted to show and share with others.

 With Olga’s help, Esther held her first art exhibit in the fall of 2016.
-Esther, wearing a colorful shirt, was surrounded by her two devoted daughters, Olga, some of her nurses, resident assistants and life enhancement staff members.
+Esther, wearing a colorful shirt, was surrounded by her two devoted daughters, Olga, some of her nurses, RAs and life enhancement staff members.
 Guests sampled cookies and pastries and everyone enjoyed the afternoon celebration of Esther’s work.
 It was a gathering of friends.

 “Sometimes I decide to do a pencil drawing and I give it away,” she said.
 “I just want others to be happy, like I am.”